Leviticus 8:24

 Moses also presented Aaron’s sons

-put some of the blood
+and put some of the blood on their right earlobes,

-on the thumbs of their right hands
+on the thumbs of their right hands,

 Persons / Places / Events